Dealing with rent arrears in private tenancies

 In these cases, the court will normally grant your landlord a ‘possession order’ very quickly and you’ll be told to leave within 14 days.

-There are different rules if your landlord is the Housing Executive or a housing association.
+There are different rules if your landlord is a local authority or housing association.

 Rent arrears are a ‘priority debt’.
 This means you need to pay them before debts like credit cards.